 Food Trucks at the Farmers Market

-A new feature at the Whole Foods Sparks Hometowne Farmers Market is food trucks.
-Several of our local Reno mobile eateries will set up on Victorian Square in front of the Nugget, including Kenji, Taste of New York, Dish Truck, and St. Lawrence Pizza Company.
+A feature at the Sparks Hometowne Farmers Market is food trucks.
+Several of our local Reno mobile eateries will set up on Victorian Square in front of John Ascuaga's Nugget.
+At previous markets these have included Kenji, Taste of New York, Dish Truck, and St. Lawrence Pizza Company.

 Growers at the Whole Foods Sparks Hometowne Farmers Market

-Numerous growers from northern Nevada and California bring their produce to the Whole Foods Sparks Hometowne Farmers Market.
+Numerous growers from northern Nevada and California bring their produce to the Sparks Hometowne Farmers Market.
 Here are some of the vendors from which you can buy fresh fruit and vegatables...

 - Amber Oaks Raspberries

 - Dwelley Farms